GamzMaka12/ABadMemUnit/README.md

 This is a hex edited version of aBadAvatar/BadUpdate to work off of Memory Unit's!
 You'd need a 256MB or 512MB for it to work and must plug it into the first slot as I have shown in releases.
 Apparently the Memory Unit calls are hard coded per port (Mu0 and Mu1).
 Please put your dashboards on your HDD's or elsewhere.
-Aurora took up over 300MB's with its data from cover arts and such.
+Aurora took up over 300MB's with its data from cover arts and such. default.xex (XeUnshackled) was included here and that's my fault.
+Thanks Byrom90! (https://github.com/Byrom90/XeUnshackle)

-PLEASE GO TO RELEASES DONT DOWNLOAD THE MASTER BRANCH, I'LL TRY TO MAKE THIS COMPILE STAGES 2-4!!
-I GOT STAGE 2 JUST NOT STAGE 3 TO PROPERLY COMPILE YET.

 # Ramblings